-10 shows championing female empowerment in London right now
+10 shows that champion female empowerment in London

-Celebrate the power of females in shows across the West End with our top shows for International Women’s Day.
-From the all-female creative teams behind Waitress to the all-female cast of Emilia, we cheer these shows and events that are sure to champion girl power in Theatreland.
-Here's the best of what the West End has to offer this International Women’s Day.
+Celebrate the power of females in shows across the West End with our top shows for International Women's Day.
+From the all-female creative teams to the all-female cast of Six, we cheer these shows and events that are sure to champion girl power in Theatreland.
+Here's the best of what the West End has offered which celebrates the power of womanhood.

-Female friendships are at the centre of Waitress, a musical that’s one of Theatreland’s newest sweet sensations.
+Female friendships are at the centre of Waitress.
 Based on a film by Adrienne Shelly, the show tells the story of small-town waitress and pie maker Jenna Hunterson.
 Longing to break free from her abusive husband after learning she is pregnant, her recipe for success is handed on a plate when she decides to enter a pie-making competition.
-With an all-female creative team including a book by Jessie Nelson, original music and lyrics by Grammy nominee Sara Bareilles and directed by Diane Paulus, you’ll want to grab a slice of this musical theatre pie.
+With an all-female creative team including a book by Jessie Nelson, original music and lyrics by Grammy nominee Sara Bareilles and directed by Diane Paulus, this is a great slice of musical theatre pie.

 9 to 5

 In a display of female colleagues coming together to take on their misogynistic boss, 9 to 5 puts the women at the centre of the workplace.
 A star cast of leading ladies including Caroline Sheen, Amber Davies and Natalie McQueen rally together in a display of female camaraderie, with a soundtrack penned by country sensation Dolly Parton herself.
-In a musical that’s packed with gossip and friendships, you’ll want to head to the Savoy Theatre in 2020.![Emilia-LT-2019](//images.ctfassets.net/6pezt69ih962/5Y0RdF60fO47L7FELUULqd/4f36a6fbd82a58bc5287df5b93e91b42/Emilia-LT-2019.jpg)
+It's a musical that's packed with gossip and friendships, which closed at the Savoy Theatre in 2020.![Emilia-LT-2019](//images.ctfassets.net/6pezt69ih962/5Y0RdF60fO47L7FELUULqd/4f36a6fbd82a58bc5287df5b93e91b42/Emilia-LT-2019.jpg)

-Hailed as the ‘Dark Lady’ of the Shakespearean era, the voice of sixteenth-century English poet Emilia Bassano comes to the fore in Emilia.
-Written by female playwright Morgan Lloyd Malcolm, the show boasts an all-female cast of 10 and a production team including Nicole Charles as director, the show is set to be the ultimate display of sisterhood and unity as the show makes its West End transfer to the Vaudeville Theatre after first being staged at Shakespeare’s Globe last year.
-Hear her sonnets and stories come to life in this exciting production that’s sure to inspire all women.
+Hailed as the 'Dark Lady' of the Shakespearean era, the voice of sixteenth-century English poet Emilia Bassano comes to the fore in Emilia.
+Written by female playwright Morgan Lloyd Malcolm, the show boasts an all-female cast of 10 and a production team including Nicole Charles as director, the show is ultimate display of sisterhood and unity.
+Hear her sonnets and stories come to life.![Company-LT-2019](//images.ctfassets.net/6pezt69ih962/3MD447epuAU31p7QOozt5s/c99e45ee9e7ce522546466d8fa0db9ef/Company-LT-2019.jpg)

 Characters from the original 1970 musical are gender-reversed in this groundbreaking production of Company at the Gielgud Theatre, with Rosalie Craig leading the cast as Bobbie.
 Elliott's production sees Bobby become Bobbie, and in doing so, it highlights the pressures placed on women by society to couple up, settle down and start a family.
-It opened to five-star reviews pretty much across the board in 2018, and (along with Come From Away), received the most Olivier Award nominations earlier this week.
+It opened to five-star reviews pretty much across the board in 2018.![Violet-LT-2019](//images.ctfassets.net/6pezt69ih962/UDZ7pWugkmJ1S2RWNC4ru/4af7c093b49cd7f2826efb4dcd61f133/Violet-LT-2019.jpg)

 Living with a facial disfigurement as a young child, Violet follows the journey of a young woman of the same name as she travels across the United States to undergo surgery.
 With original music by Fun Home's musical creator Jeanine Tesori, it's a show that sees the lead character on a personal journey.
 Travelling with her life savings and a healthy dose of ambition, it's female empowerment at its finest, in a show that's both unexpected and heartwrenching.![SundayEncountersPattiLupone-LT-2019](//images.ctfassets.net/6pezt69ih962/51puvuLXdwY8c0QRj44isU/60214ee6c11f36a54c012cb3d77dffd4/SundayEncountersPattiLupone-LT-2019.jpg)